 Joan Smith is a novelist, essayist, columnist and campaigner for human rights.
-Since 2013 she has been Co-Chair of the Mayor of London’s Violence Against Women and Girls Board.
-Her latest book is Down With The Royals (Biteback).
+She is Chair of the Mayor of London’s Violence Against Women and Girls Board, and a former Chair of the English PEN Writers in Prison Committee.
+Her latest book is Home Grown: How Domestic Violence Turns Men Into Terrorists (riverrun, 2019).

 Smith has published six novels, including the Loretta Lawson series of crime novels and a thriller, What Will Survive.
 Two of her Loretta Lawson novels have been filmed by the BBC.
 Her non-fiction includes includes Misogynies, Moralities, Hungry For You and The Public Woman.
 In 2014, Woman’s Hour devoted a programme to the 25th anniversary of the publication of Misogynies.

 Smith has written columns for many national newspapers including The Times, Guardian, New York Times, Daily Telegraph and Independent titles, as well as a long-running column for Tribune.
-She chaired the English PEN Writers in Prison Committee from 2000 to 2004 and has advised the FCO on freedom of expression.
+She blogs regularly for the Telegraph.

-She chaired the End Violence Against Women media awards in 2016, delivered the inaugural Edith Morley Lecture at Reading University (which she attended from 1971-74) in 2014, and the Jane Grigson Memorial Lecture at the 2013 Oxford Food Symposium.
+She delivered the inaugural Edith Morley Lecture at Reading University (which she attended from 1971-74) in 2014, and the Jane Grigson Memorial Lecture at the 2013 Oxford Food Symposium.
 She was a judge of the Saif Ghobash-Banipal Prize for Arabic Literary Translation 2011, the Guardian Student Media Awards in 2012, and has previously judged the Amnesty International media awards.

-Smith’s mobile phone was hacked by the News of the World in 2004.
-She gave evidence to Lord Justice Leveson’s inquiry into the culture and ethics of the press in November 2011, and accepted damages from the NoW‘s parents company, News UK (formerly News International) in January 2012.
+Smith gave evidence to Lord Justice Leveson’s inquiry into the culture and ethics of the press in November 2011, describing how her mobile phone was hacked by the News of the World in 2004.
+She accepted damages from the NoW‘s parents company, News UK (formerly News International), in January 2012.
 From June 2014 to June 2015 she was executive director of the phone hacking campaign, Hacked Off.

 She returned to the board of ALCS (the Authors’ Licensing and Collecting Society) in January 2017, having previously served as a non-executive director from 2010 to 2015.
 From 2010 to 2012 she was President of the Creators’ Rights Alliance, an umbrella organisation which represents more than 100,000 individual creators.